OpenHisiIpCam/openhisiipcam.github.io/docs/cctv/chinese-cctv-market.md

 - [JVT](http://www.jvt.cc/) - this one faster than others introduces solutions based on new chips.
 - [TopSee](http://www.tpsee.com/) - another one, that has english version of website.
 - [HSELL](https://hsell.com/)
+- [???](http://www.cctvcameramodule.com/) - not sure, that it is original vendor, maybe reseller
 - There are others, search [taobao](https://taobao.com) to find some.

 Usually such companies not only sell camera modules alone, but also offer modules inside cases with attached lens:point_down:.